SomMeri/less4j/README.md

 The easiest way to integrate less4j into Java project is to use [wro4j](http://alexo.github.com/wro4j/) library.
 More about wro4j can be found either in a [blog post](http://meri-stuff.blogspot.sk/2012/08/wro4j-page-load-optimization-and-lessjs.html) or on wro4j [google code](http://code.google.com/p/wro4j/) page.

 ## API Description
 Access the compiler through the `com.github.sommeri.less4j.LessCompiler` interface.
-Its thread safe implementation is `com.github.sommeri.less4j.core.DefaultLessCompiler`.
 The interface exposes following methods:
 *  `compile(File inputFile)` - compiles a file.
 Import statements are assumed to be relative to that file.
 *  `compile(URL inputFile)` - compiles resource referenced through url.
 It supports all protocols supported by java.lang.URL e.g. http, https, jar, ftp, gopher and mail.
 *  `compile(String lessContent)` - compiles a string.
 Compiler will be unable to load imported files, less @import statements are compiled into css @import statement instead of being processed.
 *  `compile(LessSource inputFile)` - compiler uses [`LessSource`](https://github.com/SomMeri/less4j/wiki/Less-Source) interface to fetch imported files.
 It can be used to load less sheets from arbitrary source, e.g., database or npm.

-Less4j provides three default implementations of `LessCompiler` interface:
+Less4j provides three implementations of `LessCompiler` interface:
 * `ThreadUnsafeLessCompiler` - Core implementation of the compiler.
 It is thread unsafe.
 * `DefaultLessCompiler` - Thread safe wrapper of the above.
 * `TimeoutedLessCompiler` - Less compiler with timeout.
 If the compilation does not finish within specified time limit, compiler returns an error.
 You can use this to stop the compiler before it consumes too much resources on infinitely looping mixins or large less sheets.